MACCAi-dev/BESS_Forecasting/README.md

 - Kevin Danniel Suoth (kevin.suoth24@imperial.ac.uk)
 ## Contact

-For any questions or feedback, please reach out to Group 16 at [andi.dewi24@imperial.ac.uk].
+For any questions or feedback, please reach out to Rosita at [andi.dewi24@imperial.ac.uk].

 ```